summitllc/git_school/readme.md

 The goal of `git-school` is to get you up and running with the following:

-- a SSH key that you can use to authenticate into our GitLab server (rather than typing your username and password constantly)
+- a SSH key that you can use to authenticate into our GitHub server (rather than typing your username and password constantly)
-- an account on our GitLab server
+- an account on our GitHub Organization account
 - a basic conceptual understanding of `git`
 - a basic `git` workflow for coding collaboratively with other Summiteers